esprit-dev/homebridge-dummy/README.md

 - `enableWebook` - Turn on webhooks for this accessory.
 See [Webhooks](https://github.com/mpatfield/homebridge-dummy#webhooks) section below for details.
 - `resetOnRestart` _ If true, accessory will return to default state when Homebridge restarts
 - `disableLogging` — If true, state changes will not be logged

+## Trigger Conditions

+You can trigger an accessory whenever a set of conditions are satisfied.
+There are two logical operators to trigger the target accessory when all (`AND`) or any (`OR`) of a set of conditions are satisfied.
+You may have an arbitrarily long list of conditions and they are checked in order.

+- `conditions.operator` - `AND` to trigger when all conditions to be satisfied, `OR` to trigger when any conditions are satisfied
+- `conditions.operands` - A list of conditions as defined below

+### Accessory Triggers

+You can trigger an accessory when one more more other Homebridge Dummy accessories change state using the `ACCESSORY` operand type.
+Accessories will immediately return to their default setting as soon as the conditions are no longer satisfied unless an accessory also has an auto-reset timer.

+Note that due to limitations of HomeKit and Homebridge, it is only possible to check the states of other Homebridge Dummy accessories.
+One workaround for non-Dummy accessories is to set up duplicate accessories in Homebridge Dummy and use Automation to mirror the states.
+For example, if I have a physical door lock I want to "watch", then I can setup a `LockMechanism` accessory in Homebridge Dummy and create two automations to change the state of my dummy lock whenever the physical door lock is unlocked or locked.

+- `type` - `ACCESSORY`
+- `accessoryId` - The id of the accessory to watch for state changes
+- `accessoryState` - The desired accessory state to make this condition true, e.g. "on", "off", "open", "closed", "locked", "unlocked"

+### Log Watcher

+Another workaround to the above limitation is to use the `LOG` operand type which will watch the Homebridge log for the specified string or regex.

+`LOG` based conditions are stateless triggers.
+If it is the only condition or the conditions `operator` is `OR`, then it will fire immediately.
+If there are other `AND` conditions, then it will not fire unless all other conditions are satisfied.

+For example, if I have `LOG` condition "A" and `ACCESSORY` condition "B" for when "B" is turned "On", then if "B" is "Off"" and the pattern is found in the log, "A" will not trigger.

+Note that `LOG` triggers are not instantenous and may take several seconds to fire.

+- `type` - `LOG`
+- `pattern` - a literal string or regex to watch for

+### Reachability/Ping

+There is also a `PING` operand type that allows you to set the state based on the reachability of a particular `pingHost`.

+- `type` - `LOG`
+- `pingHost` - the host to ping, e.g. `192.168.0.1` or `example.com`
+- `pingInterval` - The raw interval to check the reachability of the above host (default 60 seconds)
+- `pingUnits` - The units to use for interval above

 ## Webhooks